iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted11017/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 4 reviews"/>
 </p>

+> I hope this updates with past exposures/past positive testers too since I just installed it & it's only providing new reports, of which it's currently empty.
+Also hope the Samsung Secure Folder installation glitch will be fixed soon.<br> :date: __2020-11-28 20:25:25__

+> Bluetooth and location are always on.
+Significant battery drain.
+When a covid notification pops up, it does not take you to view that information.
+Rather you have to download the active app or you just get a spinning wheel.<br> :date: __2020-11-27 02:19:50__

 > Easy to install, but I can't put a shortcut on my home screen.
 I have to search for it every time I want to open it.
 Everyone be safe.<br> :date: __2020-11-19 04:38:11__